sampointer/lumbersexual/README.md

 ```
 lumbersexual.thread.<UUID>.<facility>.<priority>.messages_sent
 ```
 (where UUID is a randomized string for each thread) each time a message is successfully sent.
-The facility and priority are reported in their numeric form to save the overhead of a look for each write.
+The facility and priority are reported in their numeric form to save the overhead of a lookup for each write.
 * At the end of a run the following metric paths will be produced:
 ```
 lumbersexual.run.messages_total # gauge